Tamper Detection against Unitary Operators: Introduction

-Interestingly,~\cite{JW15} shows that tamper detection codes indeed exist for any function family $\cIF$ as long as the size of the family is less than $2^{2^{\alpha n}}$ and $\alpha < 1$, provided that every function $f \in \cIF$ satisfies two additional conditions: \begin{itemize} \item High Entropy: $f$ has sufficiently high min-entropy. \item Few Fixed Points: There are not too many points such that $f(x) = x.$ \end{itemize} Condition of high entropy avoids functions that put too much weight on a single point in the output.
+Interestingly, Jafargholi and Wichs~\cite{JW15} showed that tamper detection codes indeed exist for any $\cIF_{\mathsf{Adv}}$ of size upto $2^{2^{\alpha n}}$ $(\text{for any constant }\alpha < 1)$, as long as every function $f \in \cIF_{\mathsf{Adv}}$ satisfies two additional conditions: \begin{itemize} \item High min-entropy: $f(U_X)$ has sufficiently high min-entropy\footnote{ For a random variable $X$, it min-entropy is $\hmin{\left( X \right)} = - \log \left(\max_{x \in \supp(X)} \Pr(X=x) \right)$.}, where $U_X$ is the uniform distribution on the domain of $f$. \item Few fixed points: There are not too many points such that $f(x) = x.$ \end{itemize} The condition of high min-entropy avoids functions that put too much weight on a single point in the output.
 In particular, it avoids functions that are close to constant functions.
-Similarly, condition of fixed points avoids functions that are close to the identity map.
-This result shows that for any family that avoids these cases, even those that have size doubly exponential, can be made tamper secure.
-Note that this result is based on a probabilistic argument, and as such it only shows existence of such codes, and it is not known if they can be constructed efficiently.
-But for smaller families (having sizes of upto $2^{\mathrm{poly}\left(n\right)}$), one can indeed construct them efficiently~\cite{FMNV14}.
+Similarly, the condition of a few fixed points avoids functions that are close to the identity map.
+This result shows that tamper detection codes exist against any family that avoids these cases, even for those with size doubly exponential in $n$.
+Note that this result is based on a probabilistic argument, and as such, it only shows the existence of such codes, and it is not known if they can be constructed efficiently.
+However, for smaller families (having sizes upto $2^{\mathrm{poly}\left(n\right)}$), one can indeed construct them efficiently~\cite{FMNV14} in the “common reference string” (CRS) model.